pybites/challenges/17/clamytoe/README.md

 ![episode-detail](img/episode_detail.png)

-With the `episodes` argument you also have the option of downloading the episode by adding the following:
+With the `episodes` argument you also have the option of downloading the episode by adding the `--download` or `-d` options:

 `episodes 1 --eid 10 --download`